 Applicants in their home country will need to apply for the F-1 visa in the nearest U.S. consulate.
 Please check this website to find information about applying for a visa in your country.
 Find information about the visa process at the U.S. Consulate in your country.

 I am transferring to La Verne from another institution in the U.S. How do I do this?

 After you have been admitted and paid your non-refundable tuition deposit notify your current school that you intend to transfer to La Verne.
 Fill in your portion of the transfer clearance form and give it to the international adviser at the institution you are transferring from.
 You can find the form here.
-The form will be sent to the OISS by fax, by regular mail, or it can be hand-carried.
+The form will be sent to the OISE by email, or it can be hand-carried.
 Remember that you must complete the transfer within two weeks of the first day of classes.